dwrowland52/App_Project/README.md

 # App_Project

 * Has three directories:
-  * Scripts holds all of the created python files used to process the point cloud data
-  * Scripts also has the two python scripts creating two ROS nodes
+  * Scripts:
+    * find_pt_cloud_Diff.py - Holds created function to find and return defect locations for PCD files
+    * Transform_Script.py - Takes .pcd files / numpy arrays of XYZ coordinates in the optical reference frame and transforms them into the base link reference frame
+    * EE_pose_Publisher.py - ROS publisher node used to get EE XYZ coordinates using MoveIt and publish it to created ROS topic
+    * Near_Defect.py - Creates a ROS node that listens to EE_XYZ topic and publishes twist commands when EE is near a defect location
+  * Figures:
-  * Figures contains screen shots used in the presentation slides
+    * Contains screen shots used in the presentation slides
+  * PCD:
-  * PCD holds the three .pcd files
+    * Holds the three .pcd files
-    * One .pcd for defect free work piece
+    * point_test_data2_no_defects_###.pcd for defect free work piece
-    * One .pcd for work piece with defects
+    * point_test_data2_###.pcd for work piece with defects
-    * One .pcd containing isolated defects
+    * def_location.pcd containing isolated defects